×

 We asked people in Siena if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Siena, it is important to avoid making the following cultural faux pas: 1.
 Dress modestly when visiting churches and religious sites, covering your shoulders and knees.
 2. Do not touch or lean on historic monuments, as this can cause damage to the structures.
 3. Avoid speaking loudly or using your cell phone in public places, especially inside churches and museums.
 4. Do not litter or leave trash behind, as this is disrespectful to the environment and the local community.
 5. Refrain from using hand gestures that may be considered offensive, such as the "OK" sign or pointing with your index finger.
 6. Do not expect shops and businesses to be open during the afternoon siesta, typically between 1 pm and 4 pm.
 7. Avoid discussing sensitive topics such as politics, religion, or regional rivalries, as these can lead to heated debates.
 8. Do not expect immediate service in restaurants, as Italians value a relaxed dining experience.
 9. When dining out, do not ask for substitutions or alterations to the menu, as this can be seen as disrespectful to the chef.
-10. Tipping is not mandatory in Italy, but it is appreciated if you round up the bill or leave a small amount for good service," remarked one expat who made the move to Siena.
+10. Tipping is not mandatory in Italy, but it is appreciated if you round up the bill or leave a small amount for good service," remarked one expat in Siena, Italy.

 About the Author